fredemmott/OpenXR-API-Layers-GUI/CONTRIBUTING.md

 This is because the API layer community in general has decided to install their layers into `HKEY_LOCAL_MACHINE`, rather than `HKEY_CURRENT_USER`, which requires elevation to write to.
 Individual API layers can't really migrate to HKCU, because layer order is only defined (ish) within one registry hive, and layer ordering matters.

-Alternatively, you can pass `-DREQUIRE_ELEVATION=OFF` to CMake, which will disable the automatic elevation - in which case, you will need to test only with HKCU, or manually elevate.

 ## Building

 1. Clone the repository